Linear95/APO/README.md

     --tf32 false --fp16 false
 ```

-We also trained a testing RM to automatically evaluate the LLM response samples on the testing queries.
-To train the testing RM, simply change `TRAIN_DATA_LIST=${DATA_DIR}/hh_cleaned_origin.train.json` in the command above to learn with all the HH training comparisons.
+We also trained a testing RM to evaluate the LLM response samples on the testing queries automatically.
+To train the testing RM, change `TRAIN_DATA_LIST=${DATA_DIR}/hh_cleaned_origin.train.json` in the above command to learn with all the HH training comparisons.

 ## Citation